Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 This capability allows you to start and stop drying of the mops in the mop dock.

+## MopDockMopAutoDryingControlCapability <a id="MopDockMopAutoDryingControlCapability"></a>

+A simple toggle, allowing to enable or disable whether the Mop Dock should automatically start drying the mops after a cleanup.

+## MopDockMopWashTemperatureControlCapability <a id="MopDockMopWashTemperatureControlCapability"></a>

+Some Mop Docks come with a water heater that may even offer various levels of heating for the water used to wash the mops.
+Since heating water is one of the most energy intensive thing one can do, vendors started providing options here.

+## MopExtensionControlCapability <a id="MopExtensionControlCapability"></a>

+Some robots are able to extend the mop outwards, so that they can mop closer to walls.
+This capability allows for enabling or disabling that feature.

+## MopExtensionFurnitureLegHandlingControlCapability <a id="MopExtensionFurnitureLegHandlingControlCapability"></a>

+This is an extension of the mop extension feature, also allowing to optionally extend the mop to mop closer to legs of chairs, tables and similar furniture.

+## MopTwistControlCapability <a id="MopTwistControlCapability"></a>

+If your robot can't extend its mop to reach closer to the walls, it might be able to twist to achieve the same.
+Or, if it can extend it, it might still be able to twist to reach below some furniture overhangs.

+Since this makes the cleanup take longer, vendors offer a toggle for it.

 ## ObstacleAvoidanceControlCapability <a id="ObstacleAvoidanceControlCapability"></a>

 Some robots featuring obstacle detection and avoidance using technology such as fully local AI object detection or lasers give you the option to completely disable that.
 This can be useful if it wrongly detects and avoids obstacles where there are none.

+## ObstacleImagesCapability <a id="ObstacleImagesCapability"></a>

+This capability provides images of the Obstacles discovered by the robot during a cleanup task.
+When enabled, these can be viewed by clicking on the obstacle icons on the map.

 ## OperationModeControlCapability <a id="OperationModeControlCapability"></a>